liquidcronos/praeflexbot_website/_pages/research.md

 Even with a central agent controlling everything, the control of walking robots is a hard task.
 For this reason, we are also interested in the general control of walking robots.
 Our particular area of focus is the control of so-called closed kinematic chains which are configurations where multiple actuators influence the same endpoint.
-This is not only because the Triped itself can be thought of as a closed kinematic but also because each subrobot uses a closed kinematic chain to swing its leg.
+This is not only because the TriPed itself can be thought of as a closed kinematic but also because each sub-robot uses a closed kinematic chain to swing its leg.
 ![level mechanism](https://raw.githubusercontent.com/TriPed-Robot/TriPed-Robot.github.io/master/Hebel_1.PNG)

 ---